BettercareHealth/bettercare/maternal-care/scrub.md

 3A
+{:.chapter-number}

-Skills: Measuring blood pressure and proteinuria
+# Skills: Measuring blood pressure and proteinuria

-Objectives
+## Objectives

 When you have completed this skills chapter you should be able to:

-Measure the blood pressure.
+*	Measure blood pressure.

-Measure the amount of protein in the urine.
+*	Measure the amount of protein in the urine.

-Measuring blood pressure
+## Measuring blood pressure

-A. The standardised method of measuring blood pressure
+### A. The standardised method of measuring blood pressure

 The following are important if you want to measure the blood pressure accurately:

-The right upper arm is used.
+1. The right upper arm is used.

-The arm must be taken out of the sleeve.
+2. The arm must be taken out of the sleeve.

-The patient should lie on her right side with a 30 degree lateral tilt or sit in a chair.
+3. The patient should lie on her right side with a 30 degree lateral tilt or sit in a chair.

-Take the blood pressure after a five-minute period of rest.
+4. Take the blood pressure after a five-minute period of rest.

-The cuff must be applied correctly.
+5. The cuff must be applied correctly.
 If the patient is sitting in a chair, the blood pressure apparatus must be at the same level as her upper arm.

-The systolic blood pressure is taken at Korotkoff phase 1.
+6. The systolic blood pressure is taken at Korotkoff phase 1.

-The diastolic blood pressure is taken at Korotkoff phase 5.
+7. The diastolic blood pressure is taken at Korotkoff phase 5.

-The patient should lie on her right side or sit when her blood pressure is measured.
+> The patient should lie on her right side or sit when her blood pressure is measured.

-B. Use the right arm
+### B. Use the right arm

 The examination couches in most clinics stand with their left side against a wall as it is most convenient for a right-handed person to examine from the right side of the patient.
 The lower arm (i.e. the right arm if she is lying on her right side) should be used, as the upper arm will give false low readings as it is above the level of the heart.
 The arm must be fully undressed so that the cuff can be correctly applied.

-C. The patient must not lie on her back
+### C. The patient must not lie on her back

 The patient should lie down on her side or sit.
 She should always lie slightly turned onto her side.
 Lying on her back may cause the uterus to press on the inferior vena cava resulting in a decreased return of blood to the heart and a drop in blood pressure.
 A false low blood pressure may, therefore, be recorded.

-D. Allow the patient to rest for 5 minutes before measuring the blood pressure
+### D. Allow the patient to rest for 5 minutes before measuring the blood pressure

 Anxiety and the effort of climbing onto the couch often increases the blood pressure.
 This will usually return to a resting value if the patient can lie down and relax for 5 minutes.

-E. How to apply the cuff
+### E. How to apply the cuff

 A standard-size cuff (width of 14.5 cm) is usually used.
 If the mid-upper arm circumference is more than 33 cm, then use a wide cuff (17.5 cm ) to get a correct reading.
 The cuff must be applied firmly around the arm, not allowing more than 1 finger between the cuff and the patient’s arm.

-F. Listening to the pulse
+### F. Listening to the pulse

 The cuff should be pumped up with a finger feeling the brachial or radial pulse.
 Only when the pulse can no longer be felt, should the stethoscope be put over the brachial pulse and the pressure released slowly.

-G. Recognising the Korotkoff phases 1 and 5
+### G. Recognising the Korotkoff phases 1 and 5

 The Korotkoff phases are times when the sound of the pulse changes during the measurement of the blood pressure: